This post contains affiliate links. Please read my disclosure policy to learn more.

 In a case like this, you should make just enough ziti for everyone to have a serving to ensure there are no leftovers.
 Then, add a side salad and some bread to ensure no one goes hungry!

 Pasta dishes are a great way to reduce the overall cost of a meal.
 They allow you to stretch the meat and get your family’s bellies full.
-And, if done properly, most can be reheated saving you time in the kitchen.

 Remember, when reheating ziti, it’s always best to add a little extra sauce so plan ahead if you intend on having leftover ziti.